Low energy limit for the resolvent of some fibered boundary operators: Fredholm fibered boundary Dirac operators

 where $\cQ$ is an index family such that

 and $\cR$ is an index family giving the empty set at all boundary hypersurfaces except at $\rf$, where we have instead

 Moreover, the term $A$ of order $h$ at $\fbf$ of $Q$ is such that $A=\Pi_h A\Pi_h$.
-Here, an inequality of the form $\inf \Re (\cE)\ge a$ for $\cE$ an index set and $a\in \bbR$ means, in the equality case, that if $(a+i\nu, k)\in \cE$ with $\nu\in\bbR$, then $k=\nu=0$. \end{theorem} The construction of the parametrix $Q$ will involve few steps and is closely related to the resolvent construction of Vaillant \cite[\S~3]{Vaillant} for fibered cusp Dirac operators.
+Here, an inequality of the form $\inf \Re (\cE)\ge a$ for $\cE$ an index set and $a\in \bbR$ means, in the equality case, that if $(a+i\nu, k)\in \cE$ with $\nu\in\bbR$, then $k=\nu=0$.
+Finally, each term $r$ of order $h+1$ or less in the asymptotic expansion of $R$ at $\rf$ is such that $b\Pi_h =b$. \end{theorem} The construction of the parametrix $Q$ will involve few steps and is closely related to the resolvent construction of Vaillant \cite[\S~3]{Vaillant} for fibered cusp Dirac operators.